preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 Media Block
 ************************************************

 A new block has been added that makes it easy to show images and videos.
-Add the Media block to the page/layout in Edit Page mode and select the media you would like to display to the end user.
+Add the Media block to the page/layout and select the media you would like to display to the end user.

 .. image:: media-block.png

 Improved Managed Content
 ************************************************
 It is now possible to move a page with children to another location in the structure.
-Simply choose to move like before and follow the steps to move a page and its children.
+Simply choose to move and follow the steps to move a page and its children.
 If the target location is connected to a specific publishing site, you will get prompted to choose if you want to move the physical pages of the selected page and its children to the new publishing site or just move the navigation nodes.

 .. image:: move-pages.png